A small amount of one-off bleeding from the bottom is not usually a serious problem. But a GP can check.

 - you're bleeding non-stop

-- there's a lot of blood – for example, the toilet water turns red or you see large blood clots
+- there's a lot of blood – for example, you see large blood clots in the toilet

 What happens at the GP appointment

 The GP will check what's causing your symptoms.

 - check your bottom (rectum) with a gloved finger

 - ask for a sample of poo for testing